Discover top website trends and insights for 2025

 The importance of website personalization

 While the importance of website personalization may be perfectly clear, there are misconceptions around how difficult it is to plan and implement a personalization roadmap.
 In reality, it’s best to keep it simple when starting out.
-Here are a few things to consider when exploring website personalization as an option for your brand:

 1. It doesn’t have to take a long time to get started: Look at identifying three elements of a webpage to personalize and testing three different versions of each element at the same time.
-This allows you to get started quickly and helps you identify which personalization efforts are having the greatest impact on performance.
+This allows you to get started quickly and helps you identify which personalized content efforts are having the greatest impact on performance.

-2. You don’t need first-party data: First-party data can almost always help improve performance, but it’s not required.
+2. You don’t need first-party data: First-party data can almost always help improve the digital experience, but it’s not required.
 Contextual data such as geography, time of day, first visit/repeat visit, day of the week, and device type are available on every visit to your site.
 It’s easy to overlook the value of this contextual data; however, it’s common for these attributes to enable double-digit lift for marketers.

 3. Website personalization won’t create inconsistent messages: Personalizing your site experience enables you to engage each of your website visitors in ways that are uniquely relevant to them.
-Each potential customer has different questions and considerations before moving to the next phase of their buyer journey.
+Each potential customer has different questions and considerations before moving to the next phase of their customer journey.
 Website personalization enables you to have a consistent message for each visitor, every time.

 There are some fundamental differences between traditional personalization, where marketers create segment-specific definitions, and AI-driven personalization, which leverages the power of machine learning to deliver unique experiences.
 It’s important to understand each method, and teams should keep these considerations in mind when determining the best method for their programs: